-by seizures in December 201412 and June 201713.
+Chinese criminality has also become directly involved in the production of 'movie money products' as further explained in chapter d.I, as well as counterfeit euro coins, demonstrated by seizures in December 2014, June 2017 and February 2022.
 The economic and demographic size of China as well as the proven contacts between Chinese nationals and organised crime in the EU increase the risks of currency counterfeiting and it can thus be expected that there will be more cases with operational links to China.
-There is a need to re-establish and reinforce cooperation following a decline in contact due to the Covid-19 pandemic, which should also include the organisation of awareness raising actions with Chinese competent authorities.
+There is a need to reestablish and reinforce cooperation following a decline due to the Covid-19 pandemic, which should also include the organisation of awareness raising actions with Chinese competent authorities.
 This builds on the experience gained from the first EU-China platform meeting/workshop held in 2017 and subsequent EU-China cooperation meetings held in Beijing in 2019 between the European Institutions and the Chinese national competent authorities.